-Foreign embassies in Khartoum are urging the government there to reverse course.
+Foreign embassies in Khartoum, including those of the United States, United Kingdom and Canada, urged the government to reverse course.

 “We call upon the Government of Sudan to respect the right to freedom of religion, including one’s right to change one’s faith or beliefs, a right which is enshrined in international human rights law as well as in Sudan’s own 2005 Interim Constitution,” the embassies of the United States, United Kingdom, Canada and Netherlands said in a statement.

 “We further urge Sudanese legal authorities to approach Ms. Meriam’s case with justice and compassion that is in keeping with the values of the Sudanese people,” it read.

 ‘Egregious violations of freedom of religion’